Russ Martin: Controversy

-Clo, a radio personality known for his occasional appearances on The Russ Martin Show on KEGL 97.1, was arrested in January 2022 after authorities charged him with producing child pornography—an investigation that stemmed from images discovered on his laptop in March 2021.
-In March 2022, he pleaded guilty to the federal charge of sexual exploitation of a child.
-On October 21, 2022, Raborn was sentenced to 24 years in federal prison.
+Clois Glenn “Clo” Raborn, a radio personality who occasionally appeared on The Russ Martin Show was charged in January 2022 with producing child pornography—an investigation that stemmed from images discovered on his laptop in March 2021.
+In March 2022, he pleaded guilty to sexual exploitation of a child, and in October was sentenced to 24 years in federal prison.

 Death

-Martin had battled health problems for years, including heart surgery.
+Martin had health problems for years, including heart surgery.
 He was found dead at his home in Frisco, Texas on February 27, 2021.
 Frisco Police Department said no foul play was suspected.